winksaville/rerf-bd-bobbins-cq/README.md

-# R_E_R_F generator for prototype braille dot solenoid using CadQuery
+# R_E_R_F generator for prototype braille dot bobbins using CadQuery

+This app generates a set of prototype braille dot bobbin with the intention of creating a solenoid by wrapping wire around the bobbin and then having a iron/steel shaft with a braille dot on the end.
+This would then be assembled into an 2 x 8 braille dot or possibly an large braille "tablet" that could display graphical information as well as braille characters.

-This app generates a set of prototype braille dot solenoids that are arranged in a grid pattern.
-The objects are designed to be printed on a resin 3D printer which supports "Resin Exposure Range Finder" files.
+The bobbins are designed to be printed on a resin 3D printer which supports "Resin Exposure Range Finder" files.
 On some AnyCubic resin 3D printers this is done by having the basename of the file, the portion of the file name precceding the file extension, being R_E_R_F.
 For the Photon Mono 4 the extension is `.pm4n`.

 The app operates in two modes controlled by `--rerf` and `--no-rerf` with the default being `--no-rerf`.
-In the `--rerf` mode the printer bed is divided into 8 grid areas, each of which contains a set of solenoids that are arranged in a row and column pattern.
+In the `--rerf` mode the printer bed is divided into 8 grid areas, each of which contains a set of bobbins that are arranged in a row and column pattern.
 And the exposure time in each area increases by 250ms, at least in the AnyCubic Photon Mono 4 printer.

-A rerf_number is printed on the positive Y face, ">Y", of the upper cube and each solenoid in that area has the same rerf_number.
-Thus this identifies the exposure time for that solenoid.
-Also, each solenoid is also engraved with the `row_count` and `col_count` parameters on the negative Y face, "\<Y", of the upper cube.
-This allows you to identify which position within the grid area the solenoid is located further allowing the user to identify possible exposure descrpencies within an area and the print bed as a whole.
+A rerf_number is printed on the positive Y face, ">Y", of the upper cube and each bobbin in that area has the same rerf_number.
+Thus this identifies the exposure time for that bobbin.
+Also, each bobbin is also engraved with the `row_count` and `col_count` parameters on the negative Y face, "\<Y", of the upper cube.
+This allows you to identify which position within the grid area the bobbin is located further allowing the user to identify possible exposure descrpencies within an area and the print bed as a whole.